briankoser/sfc-listeners-guide/episodes/0008-sci-fi-moves-we-hate-hate-hate.md

 Ben and Matt disagree about how to pronounce "Darkseid": Matt says "Dark Side", Ben says "Dark Seed"

-<q class="archivist"><a href="http://www.imdb.com/name/nm0004303">Gavin Hood</a> ended up directing Ender's Game, so maybe Wolfgang Petersen wouldn't have been the worst choice.</q>
+<q class="archivist"><a href="http://www.imdb.com/name/nm0004303" class="link-obvious">Gavin Hood</a> ended up directing Ender's Game, so maybe Wolfgang Petersen wouldn't have been the worst choice.</q>

 <div class="quote">
   <q class="matt">OK listeners: prepare yourselves.
 We're going to be doing an episode of Alan Moore within the next three episodes.</q>